 Your asphalt parking lot takes a battering not just from vehicles but from the blistering sun, snow, salt, and spills.
-Regularly sealing your lot helps to minimize damage and deterioration, while keeping its appearance fresh and new.
-By protecting your asphalt from moisture seeping down into cracks, its structural integrity will be maintained, preventing the need for more significant and costly repairs and premature replacement.
+Regularly sealcoating your lot helps to minimize damage and deterioration, while keeping its appearance fresh and new.
+By protecting your parking lot asphalt from moisture seeping down into cracks, its structural integrity will be maintained, preventing the need for more significant and costly repairs and premature replacement.

 Here at Rose Paving, sealcoating your asphalt parking lot is a part of our maintenance plans, specially created to produce the best results.
 We recommend sealing your lot within a year of it being laid down, and then every 2-3 years onwards.
 This will extend the life of your asphalt, keeping it protected from the elements as well as oil and gas spillages.
 Our other maintenance services include crack sealing, infrared repair, and repair patching.

 Our sealcoat is always custom made for your asphalt parking lot, as each lot has different conditions.
 There are two major kinds of sealcoating material, coal-tar emulsion and asphalt-based emulsion.
 For each gallon of emulsion mixed, we add approximately 2-4 pounds of sand, increasing the solids content and minimizing liability in case of slips and falls.
 An acrylic-based hardening additive or polymer-modified material can also be added to improve strength and sealing longevity.

 How is the sealcoat applied?